sebogh/panache/README.md

 ## Style Variables

-Obviously, the style definitions above may work for the user `sebastian` but are likely to produce unexpected results for a different user.
-That is where style variables may be handy.
+Obviously, the style definitions above may work for the user `sebastian` but are likely to fail for a different user.
+This is where parameterized style definitions may be handy.

 panache uses [{{ mustache }}](https://github.com/mustache/mustache.github.com)
 as template engine.
 Through that, panache allows to use "tags" in style